elidaniel92/terraform-and-aws-ec2-for-beginners/README.md

 ### 🎉 Congratulations!

 If you get to this point, you have successfully created an `EC2` instance in AWS.
-Avoid incurring costs with AWS, destroy the resources as soon as possible.
 With IaC, you can quickly provision and destroy infrastructure.

+> ⚠️ Note: Avoid incurring 💸 costs with AWS, destroy (here) the resources as soon as possible.

 ## 🛠️ Managing Infrastructure